About Melinda +

 🕯️ Nutrition Private Practice Owner

-My unique career spans decades in the food and beverage industry, with a pivot to nutrition and menopause health coaching.
+My unique career spans decades in the food and beverage industry, with a 2018 pivot (plot twist!) to nutrition and now menopause health.
 While my days of slinging bottles on the Las Vegas Strip are history, hospitality remains one of the guiding values in my work.

-I reached a point in food and wine work when chronic illness shifted my path off the restaurant floor.
-Searching for answers or a diagnosis that defied an easy explanation, I sought out healing diets and supplements and discovered The Wellness Blogosphere.
+There reached a point in food and wine work when chronic illness shifted my path off the restaurant floor.
+Searching for answers or diagnosis that defied an easy explanation, I sought out healing diets and supplements and discovered The Wellness Blogosphere.

-I made much-needed lifestyle changes to course-correct from the late-night eating and drinking that restaurant life demanded.
+Much-needed lifestyle changes were made to course-correct from the late-night eating and drinking that restaurant life demanded.

 Fast-forward a few years, and I achieved board certification as a Certified Nutrition Specialist® (CNS), which required over 1,000 hours of supervised practice.